 - Omega-3 fatty acids, including alpha-linolenic acid, EPA and DHA, when fed at elevated level in diets to dogs with osteoarthritis produced owner reported improvements in activity (Roush et al., 2010a) and improvements in veterinarian assessed signs of arthritis (Roush et al., 2010b)

-In summary therefore, where fatty acids are concerned, a diet that provides a good source of mega-6 and omega-3 essential fatty acids can help support:
+In summary, where fatty acids are concerned, a diet that provides a good source of omega-6 and omega-3 essential fatty acids can help support:

 - A healthy skin and coat